In type 2 diabetes, your body’s cells don’t respond to insulin the way they once did, resulting in glucose, or sugar, building up in your blood.

 Access to care, testing, and intervention all play a role as well, which are key obstacles people face because of healthcare inequities.

 Without access to general healthcare, people cannot get the preventive care and health education that’s vital to helping them reduce their risks for type 2 diabetes.
-Without testing specifically, people do not know they have type 2 diabetes, which can likely result in the disease worsening as it progresses, leading to subsequent complications.
+Without testing specifically, people do not know they have type 2 diabetes, which can likely worsen as it progresses, leading to subsequent complications.

 As with any condition, there are a lot of myths and misconceptions about type 2 diabetes and various risk factors.
 Knowing which ones are not true can help you learn more about the condition.